The Horror of Party Beach: Production

-The monster costumes were designed by Bob Verberkmoes, a theater set designer, and constructed at Gutzon Borglum's sculpting studio in Stamford.
+The monster costumes were designed by Robert Verberkmoes, a theater set designer, and constructed at Gutzon Borglum's sculpting studio in Stamford.
 The costume heads sat atop the actors' heads, such that the actor looked through a hole in the costume neck.
 Two monster costumes were constructed; upon completion, one was found to be too small for the hired stuntman/actor.
 Production assistant Ruth Glassenberg Freedman had a 16-year-old son, Charles Freedman, who fit perfectly into the small suit, and he was subsequently recruited to portray a monster(s) in the film.
 The underwater skeleton transformation scene was shot on a stage, with images of tropical fish in an aquarium later superimposed over the dissolving stage shots.
 Chocolate syrup was used for blood during the monster attack scenes.

 The advertising for the double feature of Horror of Party Beach and Living Corpse capitalized on a gimmick first utilized by director William Castle, in which newspaper advertisements included a call-out that stated: "For your protection!
 We will not permit you to see these shockers unless you agree to release the theater of all responsibility for death by fright!"
 Theaters were encouraged by the distributor to have patrons sign a "Fright Release" before they took their seats.
 The trailer for the double feature also included this claim.
-Although billed in its promotional material as "The First Horror Monster Musical," all the songs heard in the film were presented as either soundtrack music or source music, as opposed to the style of a traditional musical with songs sung by central characters of the story.
+Although billed in its promotional material as "The First Horror Monster Musical", all the songs heard in the film were presented as either soundtrack music or source music, as opposed to the style of a traditional musical with songs sung by central characters of the story.
 Ray Dennis Steckler's The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies also made the same claim a few months earlier.
 As a tie-in, a monographic fumetti comic book by Wally Wood and Russ Jones detailing the film's story was released by the Warren Publishing Company under its Famous Films masthead.
 It has a 35-cent cover price.